hdgarrood/purescript-numeric-hierarchy-guide/integral-domains.rst

 :math:`\mathbb{Z}_{12}` and :math:`\mathbb{Z}_8` are not.

-**Exercise 6.4. (hard)** Try to establish whether :math:`\mathbb{Z}_m` is an integral domain for a few more choices of :math:`m`.
+**Exercise 6.4. (hard)** Try to establish whether :math:`\mathbb{Z}_m` is an integral domain for a couple more choices of :math:`m`.
 Can you think of a rule for determining whether :math:`\mathbb{Z}_m` is an integral domain for any given :math:`m \geq 2`?
-Hint: all integers greater than or equal to :math:`2` have a unique prime factorisation.

 The cancellation law for integral domains
 -----------------------------------------